Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Quantitative Analysis of Pattern Matching in Transformers

-Our findings extend the insights of \citet{wang2024grokked} in several ways.
+Our findings extend the previous insights from mechanistic interpretability literature~\citep{wang2024grokked} in several ways.
 First, we demonstrate that unified circuit formation is driven by functional equivalence evidence in the training data, not by explicit exposure to intermediate computation steps.
-Consequently, out-of-coverage inputs lack these unified circuits by construction, explaining their systematic failure on OOD examples.
-Moreover, we find that these clustered representations are not necessarily aligned with vocabulary embeddings, implying that standard interpretability methods like logit lens~\citep{nostalgebraist2020logitlens} may fail to detect these functional equivalence representations despite their presence.
-See \cref{app:chimeric} for a detailed analysis.
+Moreover, we find that these clustered representations are not necessarily aligned with vocabulary embeddings, implying that standard interpretability methods like logit lens~\citep{nostalgebraist2020logitlens} may fail to detect these functional equivalence representations despite their presence (see \cref{app:chimeric}).